square/Valet/README.md

 To begin storing data securely using Valet, you need to create a Valet instance with:

 * An identifier – a string that is used to identify this Valet.
-* An accessibility value – an enum ([Accessibility](Sources/Accessibility.swift)) that defines when you will be able to store and retrieve data.
+* A flavor – an enum ([Valet.Flavor](Sources/Valet.swift#L28)) that defines where data will be stored and when you will be able to persist and retrieve data.

-This instance can be used to store and retrieve data securely, but only when the device is unlocked.
+This `myValet` instance can be used to store and retrieve data securely on this device, but only when the device is unlocked.

 #### Choosing the Best Accessibility Value

-The VALAccessibility enum is used to determine when your secrets can be accessed.
+The Accessibility enum is used to determine when your secrets can be accessed.
 It’s a good idea to use the strictest accessibility possible that will allow your app to function.
 For example, if your app does not run in the background you will want to ensure the secrets can only be read when the phone is unlocked by using `.whenUnlocked` or `.whenUnlockedThisDeviceOnly`.

 ### Reading and Writing